 A group of about twenty-five protesters and MMJ advocates gathered in front of the New Jersey Statehouse today to greet lawmakers as they arrived for inaugural proceedings.
-The group of patients and citizens were voicing concern for medical cannabis patients’ grow rights.
+The group of patients and citizens voiced concern for medical cannabis patients’ growing rights.

-Advocates gathered today with signs, cameras, streaming media, and widespread support for their cause of bringing attention to the need for a home grow provision in New Jersey’s upcoming cannabis policy.
-An active group of medical marijuana patients has been advocating for more access, compassionate laws, home grow, and decriminalization for years in a variety of ways, including podcasts, New Jersey Statehouse protests, a strong online presence, among other strategies.
+Cannabis advocates gathered to bring attention to the need for a homegrow provision in New Jersey’s cannabis policy.
+An active group of medical marijuana patients has been advocating for more access, compassionate laws, home grow, and decriminalization.
+They have done so for years in many ways, including podcasts, New Jersey Statehouse protests, and a strong online presence.
 For example, the group uses the hashtag #theyshallgrow, and can easily be found on Facebook and other social media.

 Home Grow Rights Issues

-In the recent cannabis bill proposed by Sen. Nick Scutari, grow rights were not present.
+In the recent cannabis bill proposed by Sen. Nick Scutari, grow rights were absent.
 Cultivating cannabis at home for medical or personal use would be prohibited.
 Although Scutari stated the bill might change, the legalization bill would prohibit patients’ homegrow of cannabis.

-Peter Rosenfeld, a board member of the Coalition of Medical Marijuana New Jersey (CMMNJ), noted caregivers and patients were expecting home gardens until the provision was removed in 2009 from the Compassionate Use of Medical Marijuana Act (CUMMA).
+Coalition of Medical Marijuana New Jersey (CMMNJ) board member Peter Rosenfeld noted caregivers and patients were expecting home growing.
+That was until the provision was removed in 2009 from the Compassionate Use of Medical Marijuana Act (CUMMA).
 Almost a decade later, the promises of a robust medical marijuana program have been broken.

-Cannabis is likely to be legalized for recreational use in 2018, with the election of Governor Phil Murphy, which very likely could lead to a supply issue for medical patients, as recreational use will be creating a much larger demand on an already strained dispensary inventory.
+Cannabis is likely to be legalized for recreational use in 2018 with the election of Governor Phil Murphy.
+It could lead to a supply issue for medical patients.
+Recreational use will be creating a much larger demand on an already strained dispensary inventory.

-Many throughout the state are very excited about legalization, considering Murphy won by a landslide mainly due to his campaigning for legalizing cannabis for recreational use if he were elected.
+Many throughout the state are very excited about legalization.
+They believe Murphy won by a landslide mainly due to his campaigning for legalizing cannabis for recreational use if elected.

 Nationwide, cannabis legalization is favored by over 61% of the population.